This post may contain affiliate links. For more information, read my disclosure policy.

 In all seriousness, I really don’t like fruit.
 It’s one of those aversions I’ve never been able to kick.
 Part of it is a texture thing and part of it is that, well, when it comes to dessert or snack time I want a loaf of bread and a chocolate bar.

-But I finally, after 37 years, figured out how I like to eat fruit: Strawberry Salsa.
+But I finally figured out how I like to eat fruit: Strawberry Salsa.
 I could have eaten the entire bowl of this fruit salsa, especially when dipping with pie crust chips.
+This is the perfect recipe for strawberry season!

-This salsa literally takes no time at all to prepare.
+This Strawberry Salsa literally takes no time at all to prepare.
 And it’ll feed a good amount of people, so it’s great for, say, a Cinco de Mayo party or a summer cook out.

 I made the chips using a refrigerated pie crust, but you can also make using my all butter pie crust recipe.
 The process is similar to making pie crust dippers but instead of cutting out circles I used a pizza cutter to cut rows, then rectangles, then triangles.
 You can do either method.